Skip to main content

 Ordre National des Experts-Comptables et Comptables Agréés du Sénégal (ONECCA-Senegal)

-In addition to being a member of IFAC, ONECCA-Senegal is a member of the Pan African Federation of Accountants, the International Federation of Francophone Accountants, and the Association of Accountancy Bodies in West Africa.
+In addition to its national role, ONECCA Senegal is a member of the International Federation of Accountants, the Pan African Federation of Accountants, and regional professional networks supporting the development of the accountancy profession across West Africa.

 Adoption of International Standards